MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - Matching type of delay to scheduled departure time to test time-of-day influence
 - A/B testing split-prioritiy tactic at DCA
 - Increase percentage of maintenance, catering, and cabin cleaner staff in the morning or reposition shift changes to overlap in the morning

-There are various types of delays, some controllable, some not.
-Those that are not directly controllable by the airline include weather, ATC, and security issues.
-Those that are directly controllable include carrier delays (maintinance issues, catering discrepancies, staffing shortages, etc) and late aircraft arrivals.
-These are the type of delays that will be primarily analyzed.

 Excel strategies and SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)